Measurement of the Cross Section for $e^{+}e^{-}\to$ hadrons at Energies from 2.2324 to 3.6710 GeV: Abstract

 \section{Abstract}

-Based on electron-positron collision data collected with the BESIII detector operating at the BEPCII storage rings, the value of $R\equiv\sigma(\ee\to\textmd{hadrons})/\sigma(\ee\to\mm)$ is measured at 14 center-of-mass energies from 2.2324 to 3.6710 GeV.
+Based on electron-positron collision data collected with the BESIII detector operating at the Beijing Electron-Positron Collider II storage rings, the value of $R\equiv\sigma(\ee\to\textmd{hadrons})/\sigma(\ee\to\mm)$ is measured at 14 center-of-mass energies from 2.2324 to 3.6710 GeV.
 The resulting uncertainties are less than $3.0\%$, and are dominated by systematic uncertainties.

-The lowest-order cross section of $\ee\to$ hadrons, known as the $R$ value in units of the cross section of the QED process $\ee\to\mm$, is one of the most important quantities in particle physics~\cite{bes3book}.
-Precision measurements of the $R$ value at lower energies contribute to the Standard Model (SM) prediction of the muon anomalous magnetic moment~\cite{review2020}.
-The latest direct measurement from Fermilab, after combining with the previous measurements, increases the discrepancy between experiment and SM theory to 4.2 standard deviations~\cite{gminus2exp}.
-In addition, the $R$ value also contributes to the determination of $\alfmz$, the QED running coupling constant evaluated at the $Z$ pole, which provides another precision test for the SM and is essential to perform electroweak precision physics at future colliders.
-Many experiments have measured the $R$ value at low energies (below $5~\gev$)~\cite{Rvalue1,RvalueGamma2,Rvalue3,RvalueMarkI,RvaluePluto,slac4160,R2000,R2002,R2004,R2006A,R2006B,R_KEDR,R_KEDR2,R_KEDR3}, and the latest measurement with the KEDR detector has achieved a precision of better than 3.0\% above $3.1~\gev$~\cite{R_KEDR3}.
+The lowest-order cross section of $\ee\to$ hadrons, known as the $R$ value in units of the cross section of the QED process $\ee\to\mm$, is a very important quantity in particle physics~\cite{bes3book}.
+Precision measurements of the $R$ value below $5~\gev$ contribute to the standard model (SM) prediction of the muon anomalous magnetic moment~\cite{review2020}.
+The latest direct measurement from Fermilab, when combined with previous measurements, increases the discrepancy between experiment and SM theory to 4.2 standard deviations~\cite{gminus2exp}.
+The discrepancy is reduced when experiment is compared with recent lattice gauge theory predictions~\cite{review2020,latticecal}.
+The $R$ value also contributes in the determination of the QED running coupling constant evaluated at the $Z$ pole, i.e., $\alfmz$.
+This observable provides another precision test for the SM and is essential for the electroweak precision physics program at future colliders.
+Many experiments have measured the $R$ value at low energies~\cite{Rvalue1,RvalueGamma2,Rvalue3,RvalueMarkI,RvaluePluto,slac4160,R2000,R2002,R2004,R2006A,R2006B,R_KEDR,R_KEDR2,R_KEDR3}, and the latest measurement with the KEDR detector has achieved a precision of better than 3.0\% above $3.1~\gev$~\cite{R_KEDR3}.

-In this work, the $R$ value is measured at 14 center-of-mass (c.m.) energies ($\sqs$) from 2.2324 to $3.6710~\gev$, where the data sets are collected with the BESIII detector~\cite{BESIII} at BEPCII.
+In this Letter, the $R$ value is measured at 14 center-of-mass (c.m.) energies ($\sqs$) from 2.2324 to $3.6710~\gev$, where the datasets were collected with the BESIII detector~\cite{BESIII} at Beijing Electron-Positron Collider II.
 The detector has a geometrical acceptance of 93\% of the 4$\pi$ solid angle.
-It contains a small-celled, helium-based main drift chamber (MDC), a time-of-flight system (TOF) based on plastic scintillators, an electromagnetic calorimeter (EMC) made of CsI(Tl) crystals, a muon system (MUC) made of resistive plate chambers, and a superconducting solenoid magnet.
+It contains a small-celled, helium-based main drift chamber (MDC), a time-of-flight system (TOF) based on plastic scintillators, an electromagnetic calorimeter (EMC) made of CsI(Tl) crystals, a muon system made of resistive plate chambers, and a superconducting solenoid magnet.

 Experimentally, the $R$ value is determined with